Asrat001/multi-round-point-backend/README.md

 A real-time multiplayer game backend built with NestJS and Socket.IO, supporting multiple game rounds and real-time player interactions.

+## Live Demo

+You can play the game at: [Multi-Round Game](https://vercel.com/asrat001s-projects/multi-round-front-end)

 ## Features

 - Real-time multiplayer game support using WebSocket connections